Great Lever F.C.: A strike and the end

 The financial difficulties caught up with the club with precipitous speed.
-For the 1886-87 season, the players available were entirely different to those available two seasons before, and included two players who had been with the club since before the quasi-professionalism.
+For the 1886–87 season, the players available were entirely different to those available two seasons before, and included two players who had been with the club since before the quasi-professionalism.
 A home FA Cup tie with Cliftonville was considered a 'soft thing', especially as the Irish side only arrived at Woodsides on the morning of the match, having had little sleep after a storm on the Irish Sea, but the visitors won with ease.

 The following week, the club turned up 90 minutes late for a match at Blackburn Olympic, despite the distance between the two grounds being around 20 miles; this suggests there was a deeper issue involved.
 It came to the boil when the club was due to play Padiham in the Lancashire Cup.
 The players refused to play, as they were being paid only out of gate money in excess of the club's expenses, and the gates had dwindled to a minimum.

 At the start of the new year, the club's remaining players left for other clubs, including Bolton and Heywood Olympic.
-There was an attempt to re-form the club for 1887-88 by merging with Great Lever Wanderers, a junior club, but it was not successful; a 7-1 hammering by Heywood Central marked the end of the club.
+There was an attempt to re-form the club for 1887–88 by merging with Great Lever Wanderers, a junior club, but it was not successful; a 7–1 hammering by Heywood Central marked the end of the club.
+By 1888 everything, including the grandstand, and even the match balls, had been sold.